 Venue: World-Wide Event

-In Manitoba, there has been a growing interest in Buy Nothing Day as Black Friday events have become more and more widespread here at home.
-Watch local Global News coverage of Buy Nothing Day from last year to hear from some local community members about this annual event;
+In Manitoba, there has been a growing interest in Buy Nothing Day as Black Friday becomes more widespread.
+Watch local Global News coverage of Buy Nothing Day from 2016 hear from some local community members about this annual event:

 The History of Buy Nothing Day Buy Nothing Day was founded in Vancouver, Canada by artist Ted Dave in September of 1992.
 It is celebrated on the Friday after American Thanksgiving (the day also infamously known as ‘Black Friday’).
 And anyone who has ever seen what happens in North America during the Black Friday sales understands all too well why it was high time that we take a step back and look at ourselves, our behavior, and contemplate the meaning of all of the Black Friday madness.
-Soon after Buy Nothing Day was created, campaigns to have a similar day of reflection started appearing all over the world.
-More than 65 nations currently participate in it.
+More than 65 nations currently participate in Buy Nothing Day.
 Adbusters, a company responsible for the initial promotion of Ted Dave’s idea for Buy Nothing Day, states that the day “isn’t just about changing your habits for one day” but “about starting a lasting lifestyle commitment to consuming less and producing less waste.”

 How to Celebrate Buy Nothing Day